 The Articles and the Company's Third Amended and Restated Bylaws, as amended (the "Bylaws"), require that the number of directors on the Board of Directors be not less than one nor more than thirteen.
-Presently, the Board of Directors is set at eleven directors and is staggered into three classes.
+Presently, the Board of Directors is set at ten directors and is divided into three classes.
 Class I consists of Elaine P. Wynn, Ronald J. Kramer and John A. Moran, whose terms expire in 2006.
 Class II consists of Stephen A. Wynn, Alvin V. Shoemaker, D. Boone Wayson and Stanley R. Zax, whose terms expire in 2007.
-Class III consists of Kazuo Okada, Robert J. Miller, Kiril Sokoloff and Allan Zeman, whose terms expire in 2005.
+Class III consists of Kazuo Okada, Robert J. Miller and Allan Zeman, whose terms expire in 2008.
 At each annual meeting, the terms of one class of directors expire.
 Each director nominee is elected to the Board of Directors for a term of three years.

-At the Annual Meeting, four Class III directors are to be elected to serve until the 2008 Annual Meeting of Stockholders and until their successors are elected and qualified, or until such director's earlier death, resignation or removal.
-Unless authority to vote for directors is withheld in the Proxy Card, stock represented by the accompanying Proxy will be voted FOR the election of the four nominees listed below.
+At the Annual Meeting, three Class I directors are to be elected, each to serve until the 2009 Annual Meeting of Stockholders and until his or her successor is elected and qualified, or until such director's earlier death, resignation or removal.
+Unless authority to vote for directors is withheld in the Proxy Card, stock represented by the accompanying Proxy will be voted FOR the election of the three nominees listed below.
 The persons designated as proxies will have discretion to cast votes for other persons in the event any nominee for director is unable to serve or for good cause will not serve.
 At present, it is not anticipated that any nominee will be unable to serve or for good cause will not serve.